 If your child requires medication whilst at OSHC, you will need to supply written authority stating the drug, dosage, date and times to be administered.
-Medication forms are available from the medication folder in the office.
+Medication forms are available upon request.

-On the form all details and signatures are required or the medication is not authorised to be administered to your child.
+On the form all details and signatures are required, or the medication is not authorised to be administered to your child.